Skip to main content

 What is a General Education Degree Called?

+While general education typically refers to the common curriculum that undergraduate students complete, it's also a type of degree.
 A general education degree is usually called a bachelor’s in general studies.
 This Bachelor of Arts (BA) degree can provide you with a strong educational background across many fields.

-Siciliano said a general studies degree “provides greater flexibility to complete their degree according to their work, career and family life.”
+Siciliano said a general studies degree “provides greater flexibility (for students) to complete their degree according to their work, career and family life.”
 Whether you’re transferring universities or looking to earn a degree that reflects your broad range of skills, a bachelor’s in general studies can prepare you for the next step in your career.

 You can often choose an area of focus within your general studies degree.
 For instance, SNHU's general studies degree offers dozens of potential concentrations, including:

-• Business
+• Business administration

 • Information technology